What are 802.11 Standards?

 CBT Nuggets trainer Jeff Kish has a primer on Wi-Fi 6 in this Trainer Talk:

-Here, we'll go a step further and look at when you would use the various standards 802.11x that the Institute of Electrical and Electronics Engineers (IEEE) has published over the years.
+Here, we'll go a step further and examine when you would use the various 802.11x standards that the IEEE has published over the years.

 802.11x Wi-Fi Standards: From 1997 to Today